 - A. If the Town Council determines that the standards in Chapter 21.06 are satisfied, it will approve the application. - B. If the Town Council determines that the application fails to satisfy any one of the standards it shall deny the application, or it may approve the application with conditions determined necessary to comply with applicable standards in Chapter 21.06 - C. The hearing record shall include the following: - 1.
 The application package. - 2.
 Written statements or documents commenting on the application, received after the application was deemed complete, and any such materials submitted during the hearing. - 3.
 Any recording and transcript of the hearing. - 4.
 Written minutes of the hearing. - 5.
-The Town Council's Resolution granting or denying the application. - D. The Permit shall be issued in writing by resolution of the Town and shall be deemed a site-specific development plan subject to the vesting and notice requirements of CRMC Chapter 17.08.
+The Town Council's Resolution granting or denying the application.

-- E. The Permit is valid only for the construction and operation of the Project described in the application package together with the conditions of approval, if any, imposed by the Town Council. - F. A copy of the Permit shall be certified by the Town Council and presented to the County Clerk and Recorder for recording in the same manner as any document relating to real property.
+- D. The Permit shall be issued in writing by resolution of the Town and shall be deemed a site-specific development plan subject to the vesting and notice requirements of CRMC Chapter 17.08.
+The permit may be issued for an indefinite term, or for a specific period of years. - E. The Permit is valid only for the construction and operation of the Project described in the application package together with the conditions of approval, if any, imposed by the Town Council. - F. A copy of the Permit shall be certified by the Town Council and presented to the County Clerk and Recorder for recording in the same manner as any document relating to real property.